ghostsquad/AetherUnit/README.md

 PondUnitFixture 'FooFixture' {
     #####
-    # This is how PoshUnit provides a per-fixture data object.
+    # This is how PondUnit provides a per-fixture data object.
     # The test runner will call this scriptblock just once before the first test in this fixture is run.
     # The object returned will have a lifetime tied to the all the tests in this fixture.
     # In other words, it will only be disposed when all tests within this test fixture have run.